ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_aws_iot_lambda_dynamodb/create-lambda.md

 You will now implement the Lambda function to scan records from the DynamoDB.
 We assume the records are already written to the table as demonstrated in this [learning path](/learning-paths/laptops-and-desktops/win_aws_iot_dynamodb/).

 ## Create and configure a Lambda function
 Go the AWS Lambda console.
-Then, create the function as follows:
+Then, create the function as shown:
 1. Click the *Create function* button:

 ![fig1](Figures/01.png)